With the summer days here and A-level exam results day looming, you may be getting more excited about the prospect of heading off to university.

 University Essential Packing List

-The easiest way to pack is by splitting items into rooms, or if you opt for a studio apartment like those at our Durham student accommodation, then splitting the lists by use.
+The easiest way to pack is by splitting items into rooms, or if you opt for a studio apartment, then splitting the lists by use.
 The main rooms you will be packing for as a university student are the bedroom, bathroom and kitchen, or sleeping, cleaning and cooking.

 - Bedding (in the right size), including duvet, pillows, duvet sets, sheets, and a mattress protector should you want one.
 Include a spare for washing days